Skip to content

 A worked segmentation example

-The following figures are illustrative engineering values for a fictional mid-sized food and beverage plant, used to show how the model is applied.
-They are not measurements from any Metromotion Controls project or named client.
+The following values are illustrative, for a fictional mid-sized plant, not measurements from any Metromotion Controls project or named client.
 Consider a site with two process areas, a packaging hall, a central historian, and a requirement to push production data to a corporate ERP and a cloud dashboard.
+A typical zone-and-conduit design might look like this:

 ZonePurdue levelContentsTarget SL